fortify-iq/sha2-attack/README.md

 ## Reproducing the Results from the CDPA Paper

-Table 2 is based on the data in file `results/sha2_attack_stats.xlsx`, sheet `res(M1)`.
+Table 2 is based on the data in file `docs/sha2_attack_stats.xlsx`, sheet `res(M1)`.
 For example, the upper left entry (2<sup>16</sup> for SHA256, noise 0) reflects the fact that the first entry in row 3 of this sheet (SHA256, noise 0) which is greater that 50% is in cell G3, corresponding to 65,536=2<sup>16</sup> traces.

-All the values in `results/sha2_attack_stats.xlsx` can be reproduced using this utility.
-For example, in order to reproduce cell G3 in the two sheets of `results/sha2_attack_stats.xlsx`, use, e.g., the following command line:
+All the values in `docs/sha2_attack_stats.xlsx` can be reproduced using this utility.
+For example, in order to reproduce cell G3 in the two sheets of `docs/sha2_attack_stats.xlsx`, use, e.g., the following command line:

 ```bash
 sha2-attack -b 32 -n 0 -t 65536 -e 100 -f
 ```

 The number of experiments (parameter `-e`) can be chosen arbitrarily, taking into account that both the precision and the run time increase as the number of experiments increases.
-The results may slightly deviate from the data in `results/sha2_attack_stats.xlsx`, since the metrics are estimated on a randomly chosen finite set of experiments.
+The docs may slightly deviate from the data in `docs/sha2_attack_stats.xlsx`, since the metrics are estimated on a randomly chosen finite set of experiments.